 Believe me, losing patience with baby not sleeping happens to us all.
 Unless you’re one of those rare parents of a newborn who sleeps well from day one – how does that even happen?!!

-I can stand side by side with billions of new parents with newborn babies, in solidarity, and agree precisely how much sleep deprivation hurts.
+I stand side by side with billions of parents with newborn babies in solidarity and agree precisely how much sleep deprivation hurts.

 My body hurts, my head hurts.
-I’m a wreck.
+I’m a total wreck of a human.